hiranumn/IntegratedGradients/README.md

 ```

 More thorough example can be found [here](examples/example.ipynb).
-There is also an [example](examples/VGG%20example.ipynb) of running this on VGG16 model
+There is also an [example](examples/VGG%20example.ipynb) of running this on VGG16 model.

 # Features
 - supports both Sequential() and Model() instances.